otherwiseguy/mr_robot_patch/README.md

 * Light Grey (Sterling - 0124)
 * Yellow = (Yellow - 0600)

+The patch size, 4"x2.5" was chosen based on the embroidery shop's available blanks.
+It is a little too wide for its height.

 ![Actual patch compared to screencap](artwork/patch-capture-actual.gif?raw=true "Actual patch compared to screencap")

 ## Christian Slater's jacket